Extreme Event Aware ($\eta$-) Learning: Methods

-In this section, we detail the missing practical concerns mentions in the section ``Practicalities and Algorithmic Details" of the main text and our proposed solutions.
-We focus solely on the case of $\eqref{eq:geneces-u}$, as \eqref{eq:geneces} can be viewed as a special case by setting $u$ as the identity map and $y=g$ as the unknown.
+The optimization formulation of $\eta$-learning in \eqref{eq:geneces} and \eqref{eq:geneces-u} serves as the foundation of our method.
+However, several numerical considerations must be addressed when applying it in practice.
+We focus solely on the case of \eqref{eq:geneces-u}, as \eqref{eq:geneces} can be viewed as a special case by setting $u$ as the identity map and $y=g$ as the unknown.